taguchi-ch/freebsd-ports-xorg-raspberrypi/README.md

 (5) security/libgcrypt

 security/libgcrypt had a building issue on ARM (ports/181365 by Rui Paulo).
-PR had been submited and this issue fixed.
+PR had been commited and this issue fixed.

 4: building xorg